TACC-Cloud/TACCster/block1/intro-to-jupyter.md

 Step 3: You will then be shown a list of files, you can select img_classify.ipynb file and the the far button on the left (Open notebook in new tab).

-Step 4: Now you need to install the 3 python library dependences in the colab.
+Step 4: Now you need to install the Tapis Python SDK aka Tapipy in colab.
 Run the first code cell

 !pip install tapipy